mat-0/uk.thechels.cod/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Monday, 15 December 2025
+## On Tuesday, 16 December 2025

-- The average temperature today is 9.35˚C,
+- The average temperature today is 8.89˚C,
-- With highs of 9.99˚C and lows of 8.71˚C,
+- With highs of 9.99˚C and lows of 8.15˚C,
-- It may feel like 9.35˚C with moderate rain
+- It may feel like 8.89˚C with moderate rain
-- The wind speed is 0.45m/s and visibility is 3200m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1003hPa and humidity is 95%
+- The pressure is 1003hPa and humidity is 96%
-- The sun will rise at 08:09 and set at 15:57
+- The sun will rise at 08:10 and set at 15:57

 <!-- weather_marker ends -->